19hours/sg-statutes/Acts/Income Tax Act.md

 (11) Notwithstanding anything in this section, in no case shall the amount of an annual allowance made to a person for any year of assessment in respect of any expenditure exceed what, apart from the writing off falling to be made by reason of the making of that allowance, would be the residue of that expenditure at the end of his basis period for that year of assessment.

-(12) For the purposes of subsection (1), where a person has incurred capital expenditureon the purchase of an industrial building or structure (including the purchase of a leasehold interest therein of not less than 25 years) which has not previously been used by any person, he shall be deemed to have incurred expenditure on the construction of that industrial building or structure equal to the cost of construction of that industrial building or structure or to the net price paid by him for that industrial building or structure or the interest therein, whichever is the less, if —
+(12) For the purposes of subsection (1), where a person has incurred capital expenditure before 1st January 2006 on the purchase of an industrial building or structure (including the purchase of a leasehold interest therein of not less than 25 years) which has not previously been used by any person, he shall be deemed to have incurred expenditure on the construction of that industrial building or structure equal to the cost of construction of that industrial building or structure or to the net price paid by him for that industrial building or structure or the interest therein, whichever is the less, if —

 (a) the person claiming the initial allowance by virtue of this subsection purchased the industrial building or structure or acquired the leasehold interest therein from the person who constructed that building or structure; and